All Swimming Gold Coast club level swim meets will be self-marshaling.

 - Multiple swimmers may report to the lane at the same time and it is the responsibility of the Lane Chief to ensure the order of the swimmers matches the flow of the program events and heats.

 - The Lane Chief also assumes the role of the third timekeeper and is joined by 2 other timekeepers in their lane to ensure 3 times are obtained for a swimmer for qualification purposes.
 The Lane Chief will not hold the manual stop watch.
 One of the other timekeepers will assume the responsibility of the manual stop watch and writing the manual time on the program.
+Where the pool uses touchpads for timing, only one time keeper and one lane chief is required.

 - Two programs of the event need to be allocated to each lane.
 One for the recording by the Lane Chief and one for the 2 x timekeepers recording the manual time.